rraja1/FFAM/ReadMe.md

 About :

 - This is a Java Springboot Application exposes Rest APIs to create and complete tasks among a given set of agents.
-- Requires Java 8 or greater
+- Requires Java 8 or greater or Docker (See section to run using docker-compose)

 Monitoring :